catalyst-cooperative/.github/profile/README.md

 * We use [GitHub Actions](https://docs.github.com/en/actions) to run our continuous integration and coordinate our nightly builds and data scraping jobs.

-## Tools we're studying :construction:
+## Tools We're Studying :construction:

 * [duckdb](https://duckdb.org/) as a performant, columnar, analysis oriented alternative to SQLite.
 * [dbt](https://www.getdbt.com/) to manage pure SQL data transformations where